Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Isentropic Model

 In solving Equations (1)-(7) we set $r_{b}$, the reference point for the boundary conditions of the gas distribution, at the outer radius of the corona \rcgm.
 We now discuss the value ranges we consider for \rcgm, and the gas properties there, such as the density and temperature, by estimating them for the Milky Way.

 Structure formation calculations and simulations predict that matter that falls onto the galaxy is shocked and heated (\citealp{White78,Birnboim03}).
 We define the boundary between the IGM and CGM as the location of this accretion shock.
 Simulations indicate that this occurs roughly, but not exactly, at the virial radius \citep{Schaal15}, which is estimated from the halo total mass.
 The mass of the MW has been measured over the last decade using a variety of methods, resulting in $\mvir = 1.3 \pm 0.3 \times 10^{12}$~\msun~\citep{BHG16}.
-In \FSMII~we used the gravitational potential profile from \cite{Klypin02} (model B, see their Table 2), which has $\rvir = 258$~kpc, and $\mvir = 10^{12}$~\msun.
+In \FSMII~we used the gravitational potential profile from \cite{Klypin02} (model~B, see their Table~2), which has $\rvir = 258$~kpc, and $\mvir = 10^{12}$~\msun.
 These values are consistent with the range estimated by \cite{BHG16}, and we use the same gravitational potential and virial radius in this work.

 We combine the uncertainties regarding (i) the size (and mass) of the MW halo (i.e.~\rvir) and (ii) the location of the accretion shock, into the range for \rcgm, and examine values between the virial radius and $1.3$~\rvir, or $\sim 260-330$~kpc.
 Smaller CGM radii are not implausible in theory, but they may be inconsistent with measurements of OVI in other $L^*$ galaxies, as we discuss in \S \ref{subsec_obsext} (see \citealp{Johnson15}).

 We now turn to the gas properties at this radius.
-First we set the temperature, $\tcgm$, to the virial temperature, \tvir, of the MW dark matter halo.
-We can estimate \tvir~using the virial theorem, stating that for ideal gas in equilibrium, $E_{\rm gr} = -2E_{\rm th}$.
-In 3D we can then write
+First we set the temperature, $\tcgm$, to the virial temperature, defined by $2E_{\rm k} = E_{\rm pot}$, where $E_{\rm pot}$ is the potential energy of the mean particle evaluated at the outer boundary.
+The gas temperature is then given by